-If you’ve ever ended up with charred sausages for dinner, here’s BBQ lesson #1—BBQing and grilling are two different beasts.
+If you’ve ever ended up with charred sausages for dinner, here’s “how to BBQ right” lesson #1—BBQing and grilling are two different beasts.
 The first uses low indirect heat (smoke) to cook slowly, the second uses direct high heat (hot embers) to cook quickly.
 Once you’ve got that down, the rest is just practice and experimentation.
-To help you out this season, we gathered up essential tips and tricks for cookout and grill success.
+To help you out this season, we gathered up essential tips and tricks for your next cookout.
 Scroll down to see them all.

 Clean the Grill with Foil or an Onion